We check out some of the best things to do with kids in Qatar for families looking to move there.

 Katara Cultural Village

 Located between West Bay and The Pearl, the cultural and commercial district of Katara is a popular spot for families looking to relax.
-The village centers around the impressive Katara Amphitheater, which hosts a variety of performances through the year.
+The village centers around the impressive Katara Amphitheater, which hosts a variety of performances throughout the year.
 Elsewhere, there are plenty of restaurants and cafes, a multi-purpose cinema, a beach, and a souk.
 And, if your little ones happen to like keys, Katara is also home to the biggest key in the world.
 Yes, the Ard Canaan Key was officially included in the Guinness Book of World Records in 2016.

 Katara Cultural Village, Doha